railsbridge/docs/sites/workshop/more_teacher_training.deck.md

 # OUR IDEAS (KNOW WHAT'S UP 3)
 ### Try to have good pacing
 * Don't go too fast.
-You will go too fast.
+You will probably go too fast.
+Check in occasionally to ensure everyone is still with you.
 * You can say the same thing THREE TIMES and it will not be boring yet.
-(Unless it was boring initially.
-JK.)
 * When you ask a question, wait TEN WHOLE SECONDS before saying anything else.
 People need time to think.
 * Don't let the most advanced students dictate the pacing